Kieran Donaghy: 2014

 Following his club's victory in the 2014 Kerry Championship he was named Kerry Captain for 2015.
 He later went on to win the Munster Club championship with Austin Stacks.

 2015

 Kerry would reach the final again in 2015 losing to Dublin with Donaghy coming off the bench in the second half.

 2016

 Donaghy would take part in the 2016 semi-final losing to Dublin.
 He released his autobiography What Do You Think of That on 20 October 2016.

 2017

-Donaghy would receive a red card in the closing minutes of Kerry's semi-final defeat to Mayo after an incident with Mayo's Aidan O'Shea.
+Donaghy received a red card in the closing minutes of Kerry's semi-final defeat to Mayo after an incident with Mayo's Aidan O'Shea.

 Other

 Donaghy won the Kerry Under 21 Football Championship with Tralee District in 2001, Austin Stacks in 2002 and lost the final with Stacks in 2003.

 He played in losing County Senior Championship Finals in 2001, 2010 and 2013 with Austin Stacks.

 Donaghy has represented Ireland in the International Rules Series in 2006 and 2008.

 Donaghy has played for Munster in the Railway Cup.